deepjavalibrary/djl-serving/serving/docs/lmi/user_guides/lmi_input_output_schema.md

 If you wish to create your own pre-processing and post-processing for our handlers, check out these guides [Custom input format schema guide](input_formatter_schema.md) and [Custom output format schema guide](output_formatter_schema.md).

-This is not an officially supported use-case.
+This is an experimental use-case.
 The API signature, as well as implementation, is subject to change at any time.